Microfluidics: Applications

-An emerging application area for biochips is clinical pathology, especially the immediate point-of-care diagnosis of diseases.
+A promising application area for biochips is clinical pathology, especially the point-of-care diagnosis of diseases.
 In addition, microfluidics-based devices, capable of continuous sampling and real-time testing of air/water samples for biochemical toxins and other dangerous pathogens, can serve as an always-on "bio-smoke alarm" for early warning.

-Microfluidic technology has led to the creation of powerful tools for biologists to control the complete cellular environment, leading to new questions and discoveries.
-Many diverse advantages of this technology for microbiology are listed below:
+Microfluidic technology has provide tools for biologists to control the cellular environment.
+Potential advantages of this technology for microbiology are listed below: